 boy, a military horses’ servant of the British (and Dutch) consulate in

-Teheran.
+Tehran.
 The British injected blue blood into him and made him a shah in 1925,

 granting him the title of Pahlavi King Reza Shah, King of Kings of Persia